stumpand/stumpand/README.md

 - 👋 Hi, I’m @feynTune
-- 👀 I’m interested in data science and mathematical computing.
+- 👀 I’m interested in data science and mathematical computing
-- 🌱 I’m currently learning Python and ML

 <!---
 feynTune/feynTune is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.